2022/23 Council Tax Billing Questions and Answers

 - I don't pay Council Tax so why have I received a bill?

 - If you are on a low income and in receipt of full Council Tax Reduction, you do not need to pay Council Tax but will still be due to pay Scottish Water's Water and Waste Water charges.
 Your Council Tax notice will tell you if this is the case.
 Please be aware that if you do not pay the amounts shown on your Council Tax notice, we may apply for this to be deducted from any state benefits which you receive.

 - What is the £150 Cost of living Award which is on my bill?

 - The Scottish Government have announced that a Cost of Living Award of £150 is available to help households facing increased challenges in meeting their basic needs and that entitlement to this will be linked to a person's Council Tax.
-For more information on this, please see our Cost of Living Award page.
+This scheme has now closed and no further Awards can be made.

 - Why does my bill say I don't have to pay until later in the year?

 - If you are in receipt of the Cost of Living Award, this may be deducted from your initial payments.
 As a result, you may not need to pay until later in the year.
 Your Council Tax bill will detail the dates and amounts of all payments you should make.

 - I don't understand the contents of my bill - how can I find out more information?